phoebe-project/phoebe-project.org/README.md

 npm run deploy
 ```

-will need to provide github username and password (api token) 2-3 times.
-This
-will build the website and commit and push to the `gh-pages` branch.
-It may take
-a few minutes before those changes then go live.
+You will need to provide your GitHub username and password (or API token) 2-3 times.
+This will build the website and commit and push to the `gh-pages` branch.
+It may then take a few minutes before those changes then go live to the website itself.

-To serve to a separate URL, edit the entry in [CNAME](./public/CNAME), the value of homepage in [package.json](./package.json), and follow the [github instructions](https://help.github.com/articles/using-a-custom-domain-with-github-pages/) to use a custom domain for pointing the DNS to github pages.
+To serve to a separate URL, edit the entry in [CNAME](./public/CNAME), the value of homepage in [package.json](./package.json), and follow the [github instructions](https://help.github.com/articles/using-a-custom-domain-with-github-pages/) to use a custom domain for pointing the DNS to GitHub pages.

 ## General Notes on Layout/Conventions

+* The website is written using ReactJS using ES6 syntax.
+It is a single-page app, meaning that no matter what URL is visited, the entire site (as a minimized javascript file) is downloaded and run by the user's browser.
+Clicking internal links simply changes the `state` and the rendering in the browser adjusts according to the `Router` defined in [App.js](./src/App.js).
+This allows for really simplified and re-usable code, but requires a few considerations to keep the initial loadtime reasonable.
+Partly for this reason, but also to allow for one single-source that is easy to update, many sources are fetched as requested from other phoebe repositories and rendered in real-time (e.g. the docs pages are pulled from the respective files in [phoebe2-docs](http://github.com/phoebe-project/phoebe2-docs) and rendered from the Jupyter notebook or markdown files into the browser).
+Other sections of the website that are not in separate repositories are hard-coded directly into the source of the website, but as they're mostly minimal text, do not add significantly to the size of the bundled javascript file.
+See below for notes on how to update content across different sections of the site.

+* Styling: note that for all html elements, ReactJS requires using `className` instead of `class` and all css inline-styles should be translated to camelCase (`background-color` in css becomes `backgroundColor` in jsx).
+Whenever possible, styling should be done inline within the component, but when needed for site-wide styling or cascading, can be handled by adding to [App.css](./src/App.css).

+* Fonts: Merriweather and Ubuntu fonts are loaded by [index.html](./src/index.html) from google fonts and are set by [App.css](./src/App.css).

+* Icons: [font-awesome (free, v5.5.0)](https://fontawesome.com/icons?d=gallery&m=free) are used throughout the site and should be used by adding the necessary classes (via `className`) to the `<span>` tags (or in some cases passing by passing the classes to the `icon` property of a built-in component).

+* Bootstrap Components: [bootstrap (v3.3.5)](https://getbootstrap.com/docs/3.3/) is currently loaded by [index.html](./src/index.html) from [bootstrap.min.paper.css](./public/bootstrap.min.paper.css) and [bootstrap.min.js](./public/bootstrap.min.js) (which in turn requires [jquery](./public/jquery.min.js) to handle the collapsing navigation bar).
+For alerts, use the built-in `Alert` class in [common.jsx](./src/common.jsx).
+Any style changes should be overridden by [App.css](./src/App.css) (with `!important` if necessary) rather than editing the css of bootstrap directly.

 * In general, each tab in the navigation bar has its own .jsx file in the [src](./src/) directory and exports the components required to [App.js](./src/App.js) which handles all routing.

 * The top navigation bar is not version-sticky (i.e. if you're on /docs/2.0 and click the install tab you will get the latest install instructions, not /install/2.0), but the buttons in the header and internal links on a given page are version-sticky (i.e. switching between tutorials and example scripts remembers your documentation version).

-* Please use the internal `Link` or `NavLink` (for the navigation bar) component from [common.jsx](./src/common.jsx) instead of adding html `<a>` tags manually.
-This way internal vs external links are handled correctly by the component.
+* Please use the internal `Link` (for internal links), `NavLink` (for the navigation bar) component from [common.jsx](./src/common.jsx), or `HeaderNavButton` (for within-tab navigation) component from [header.jsx](./src/header.jsx) instead of adding html `<a>` tags manually.
+This way internal vs external links are handled correctly by the component (so that internal links just change the state/router and do not refresh the entire source).
+To override the addition of the "external link" icon for `Link` components, pass `hideExternal={true}`.
+The only exception to using these components is within external content that is dynamically loaded (e.g. markdown files in other repositories): for now these will render `<a>` tags and cause a page refresh.

 * Please use the internal `Image` component from [common.jsx](./src/common.jsx) instead of adding html `<img>` tags manually.
 This makes sure to reference internal image sources correctly.